Raven1233/Raven1233/README.md

 <p style="color: transparent;">___________________________________________________________________</p>

-- I’m currently learning Next JS and will soon switch to Angular JS!!
+- I’m currently learning Next JS and will soon switch over to Angular!!
 - I’m looking to collaborate on web development projects!!
 - Current Tech stack: MERN and also serverless with Firebase!!
 - Pronouns: He/Him